YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 ------------------------------

 Using a custom CDN to load YUI is done in the same way as loading YUI from the YUI CDN.
+You also have the same benefits of choosing the YUI version and loading YUI from the client.
 In the example below, we simply fetch the YUI seed files from an Amazon S3 over SSL.
-You could load certain files from the YUI CDN as well.

 .. code-block:: javascript